rain-1/racket-peg/README.md

 ## Getting Started

-Run `make install` to install the peg library.
+* Run `make install` to install the peg library.
 You should be able to `(require peg)` in your own racket programs after that.
-If there is a problem installing  with raco pkg, you may be able to just copy the repo to `/usr/share/racket/collect/peg`.
-This is not recommended but it is a workaround.
+Or use `lang #peg`!

+* Run `make update` to apply changes, if you're hacking on it.

+* Run `make docs` to build the documentation.

-Run `make test` to check that it is working after installation.
+* Run `make test` to check that it is working after installation.

 ## Source Code Map

+The PEG parser system is built in two stages.
+There is a lispy s-expression version.
+Then there is a self-hosted PEG syntax version.

+The lispy version is implemented in:

-* `peg.rkt` - The main source file, implementing the PEG language and VM.
+* `peg-lib/peg/peg.rkt` - The PEG parsing VM and parser macro.
-* `peg-result.rkt` - machinary for peg results, automatically joining sequences.
-* `peg-in-peg.rkt` - Implements the standard PEG syntax.
+* `peg-lib/peg/peg-result.rkt` - The fundamental data structure used for parse results.
+It's a kind of automatically joinable sequence.
+*

+The PEG aspect is implemented in these files:

+* `peg-src/peg-in-peg.rkt` - The syntax of our peg language.
+In peg.
+* `peg-src/sexp-parser.rkt` - A basic s-expression parser.
+In peg.

+Both of the above files are "bootstrapped" using the racket macro expander to produce the following:

+* `peg-lib/peg/peg-in-peg-expanded.rkt` - expanded version of `peg-in-peg.rkt`.
-* `peg-in-peg-expanded.rkt` - An expanded version of peg-in-peg.
+* `peg-lib/peg/sexp-parser-expanded.rkt` - expanded version of `sexp-parser.rkt`.
-* `peg-to-scheme.rkt` - translates a parsed AST from the PEG grammar parser to an scheme PEG parser.
+* `peg-lib/peg/sexp-to-scheme.rkt` - support for sexp-parser.
+Translates a parsed AST from the PEG grammar parser to an scheme PEG parser.
+* `peg-lib/peg/peg-to-scheme.rkt` - support for peg-in-peg.
-* `main.rkt` - implements the `#lang peg` glue based on the peg-in-peg parser.
+* `peg-lib/peg/main.rkt` - This adds the `#lang peg` glue to racket.
-* `sexp-parser.rkt` - our own in-house s-expression reader.
-* `sexp-parser-expanded.rkt` - a macro expanded version of the above.
-* `sexp-to-scheme.rkt` - support.

 ## Authors